jnoortheen/buddy_list/README.md

  - using sqlite as the backend db
  - Run `bin/rake db:setup` to create a database for the application`

-* How to run the test suite
+## How to run the test suite

+inside the project directory run `rspec` to check all project specs.

 * Services (job queues, cache servers, search engines, etc.)